hbstack/site/content/docs/modules/blog/post-nav/index.md

 images:
 ---

-The post nav module generates the menus for navigating to previous and next posts of same sections.
+The post nav module generates the menus below the post content, to navigate to previous and next posts of same sections.

 <!--more-->